benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 Consul uses [The Raft Consensus Algorithm](https://raftconsensus.github.io/) to manage a highly consistent key/value and service discovery cluster, but I didn't include one in this demo.

-(Here's a post I wrote previously on [Provisioning Consul with Puppet](/2014/10/consul-with-puppet/))
+(Here's a post I wrote previously on [Provisioning Consul with Puppet](/2014/10/consul-with-puppet/), or just scan through [all of my posts](/all-posts/) - I think roughly half are about consul :))

-Even more out of scope!
+So, sorry to disapoint, but we only have one consul vm in this demo and if we take it away bad things will happen.
+I'll skip the "fail" video however, since this is a solved problem that I only omitted in the demo because I was already up to 6 vms.